PPeter326/Roll/README.md

 A simple Command Line App that roll dice and display the results in console

 ### Installation
 You may download the first release [here](https://github.com/PPeter326/Roll/releases/tag/1.0.0).
 Follow the installation instruction to install the app.
-Once installed, you can find Roll in the Application folder.
+Once installed, you can find the Roll executable in the Application folder.

-Commandline invocation coming soon.
+In addition, the package will also execute a post install script which will create an alias that point to Roll in the Application folder.
+You may find the alias in the .zshenv file in your home directory, as shown below:

+    ```
+    alias %="/Applications/PercentageIncrease"
+    alias roll="/Applications/Roll"
+    ```
+    This will allow you to run **Roll** just by typing ```roll``` inside your terminal.

 ### Usage